If you have never attended a meeting before, just send us an e-mail with your information, and we will waive your fee for your first attendance

 50th Anniversary Celebration.

-We've changed the NHCA Fall meeting to Wed., Oct 19th so we can have Terry Knowles as the speaker.
+NHCA Fall meeting was held on Wed., Oct 19th and we had Terry Knowles as the speaker.

 Many of us who have been cemetery trustees for a while came to know Terry as "the expert" on NH cemeteries and NH cemetery trust funds.
 She retired from the State In April 2018 after decades of service to cemetery trustees.